-Lake Maggiore tourist boat carrying 20 overturns, with one dead
+Lake Maggiore tourist boat overturns, with one dead

 - Published

-A boat carrying at least 20 people has overturned on Lake Maggiore in northern Italy.
+A boat carrying at least 20 tourists has overturned in strong winds on Lake Maggiore in northern Italy.

-Italian media is reporting that one person has died and at least three others are missing.
+According to Italian media, one person has died and at least three others are missing.

 Italy's fire service said 19 people were safe but that it was still searching for "some people reported to be missing".

-Rescue divers and a helicopter have been scrambled to help with the search at the lake's southern end off Lisanza.
+Attilio Fontana, president of the Lombardy region, said the "very serious incident" was due to bad weather.

+The boat was 16m (52ft) long and had been hired by tourists, he said on Facebook.

-According to news site La Repubblica, the boat had been carrying 22 tourists who were celebrating a birthday when it capsized in bad weather on Sunday evening.
+According to news site La Repubblica, the boat had been carrying 22 tourists who were celebrating a birthday when it capsized on Sunday evening.

-Everyone onboard went into the water but the 19 people who are safe swam ashore, other Italian media outlets reported.
+Everyone onboard went into the water but many of the passengers swam ashore or were rescued by other boats, other Italian media outlets reported.

+Rescue divers and a helicopter have been scrambled to help with the search at the lake's southern end off Lisanza, and several ambulances and an air ambulance attended the scene.

+A video shared by firefighters showed chairs and other debris floating in choppy waters.

 Lake Maggiore is a popular destination for tourists and lies on the south side of the Alps.